How often do you see a pedestrian with a cane and automatically assume that they are blind?

 If you’re a driver and see a pedestrian with a red and white cane, please remember that they may not be able to hear you, so simply beeping your car horn at them won’t necessarily alert them to your presence.
 A deafblind person may also cross a road at a slower pace; this is for their own safety so please be patient.

-All road users are legally required to be aware of the Highway Code – and you can find an entire section on particularly vulnerable road users (including deafblind people) on the website HERE.
+All road users are legally required to be aware of the Highway Code – and you can find an entire section on particularly vulnerable road users (including deafblind people) on the website – click here.

-Did you know that a red and white cane was used to identify a deafblind person?
-Please share our graphic and help drivers and other pedestrians become more deafblind aware!
+Did you know that a red and white cane is used to identify a deafblind person?
+Please download this graphic and help drivers and other pedestrians become more deafblind aware!